 Cardamom vs. Coriander

 Cardamom and coriander are two spices that have many similar benefits.
-For instance, they’re both used to naturally treat high blood sugar and diabetes, high blood pressure, and digestive issues, and they both have a floral flavor.
+For instance, they’re both used to naturally help high blood sugar and diabetes, high blood pressure, and digestive issues.
 In addition, there are five digestive spices in Ayurveda that have been used for thousands of years with incredible success.
 Coriander and cardamom are both on this list.
 The other three are fennel, cumin and ginger.

 However, there are also some distinct differences between these two spices, such as: